Nominating Officers

 The belief that the people of God are called to be leaders is at the heart of the Presbyterian way.
 In our form of government, church members choose leaders to represent them.
 Thus each year we encourage members of the congregation to recommend leadership candidates or volunteer to be considered themselves.

-Please take time to consider putting forth your own name for consideration.
+Please also take time to consider putting forth your own name for consideration.
 If you feel called to serve, the Nominating Committee would love to hear from you; there is no one better to share your potential contributions to life at Fourth Church!

 Jump down to: